nathan-barry/calhacks2025/README.md

 # MONO: High-Performance Coding Agent Serving Engine

-MONO is a serving infrastructure designed to enable efficient multi-tenant coding agent inference by co-locating codebases with LLM inference.
-Unlike traditional coding agents that incur high latency from client-server communication for every filesystem operation, MONO moves codebases to the server to eliminate round-trip overhead.
+MONO eliminates the ripgrep bottleneck in LLM coding agents by keeping codebases memory-mapped and executing searches in-memory.
+Instead of spawning a subprocess for every `rg` call (~10-15ms overhead), MONO searches directly in RAM (~0.5-3ms).

 ## The Problem